WorldVistA/VistA/Documentation/plan-6-monographs/cprs-tiu.rst

 * Method ``ScrubTheClipboard`` in ``Packages/Order Entry Results Reporting/CPRS/CPRS-Chart/ORExtensions.pas`` existed for the sole purpose of cleaning copied and pasted text.
-It did stuff like replace smart quotes with regular quotes and then replace all other high bit chracters with question marks.
+It did stuff like replace smart quotes with regular quotes and then replace extended ASCII with question marks.
 I don't know exactly what happened to it when I pasted Korean text in;
   but suffice it to say, it was obviously not needed now that the database is in Unicode.
 So that source code was completely removed.
 For details, see